gctronic/stm32f4-discovery-aseba/doc/bootloader-aseba.md

 *Note:* This requires OpenOCD to work.

 # Building the application with bootloader support

-The application should be recompiled with bootloader support because its vector table and the bootloader's will overlap, causing issues.
+The application should be recompiled with bootloader support because its vector table and the bootloader's will overlap causing issues.
-First switch back to the discovery project directory (`cd ..`)
+First, switch back to the discovery project directory (`cd ..`)

-To do so, first clean the project with `make clean`, then compile it with bootloader support `make USE_ASEBA_BOOTLOADER=yes`.
+To do so, start by cleaning the project with `make clean`, then compile it with bootloader support `make USE_ASEBA_BOOTLOADER=yes`.
 It should create `build/aseba-discovery.hex` that we will flash in the next step.

 *Note:* Hex files produced by this project requires Aseba version 1.5.4 or above to work.

 # Starting asebaswitch

 `asebaswitch` is a tool used to create a bridge between several Aseba interfaces.
-We will use it to connect the Aseba translator to the network, allowing asebacmd to connect to it.
+We will use it to connect the Aseba translator to the network, allowing `asebacmd` to connect to it.

 In a new terminal run `asebaswitch -d "ser:device=/dev/ttyUSB0"`, replacing `/dev/ttyUSB0` with the path to your adapter.
 The `-d` flag dumps messages to the console, which can be useful for debugging.